 Option 1 (Hostel): 0.6 US$ Subte + 2.50 US$ Empanadas (Lunch) + 3.50 US$ Coffee & Medialunas + 6 US$ Choripan & Drink (Dinner) + 8-12 US$ Hostel = 20.6-24.6 US$

 Option 2 (Couchsurfing): 3.5 US$ Coffee & Medialunas (Breakfast) + 0.6 US$ Subte + 2.5 US$ Empanadas (Lunch) + 3 US$ Coffee + 14 US$ Milanesa Napolitana & Drink(Dinner) = 23.6 US$

 These costs are estimations according to my experiences in Buenos Aires (from 2013) and subject to change.

 More time left in Buenos Aires?

 There is plenty to do and see in Buenos Aires and even if you stay a month you probably won’t get bored.
 If you have more than one day, you should consider visiting La Boca which is the neighbourhood in which Maradona learned to play soccer.
-It is a very colourful and touristy area.
+It is a very colorful and touristy area.
 But be careful, stay on the tourist trails as the streets around them should be a centre of crime.

 The green part of the city is definitely Palermo.
 Palermo accommodates heaps of parks including the Japanese Garden and the Zoo.
 As well in Palermo, but west of Plaza Italia, you can find a lot of alternative shops, street art and heaps of bars and restaurants.
 Spend at least one evening there but remember that the subte only goes until 10 – 10.30 pm.